ravencoinclassicio/RavencoinClassic/README.md

 not straightforward.

-About Ravencoin
+About RavencoinClassic
 ----------------
 A digital peer to peer network for the facilitation of asset transfer.

 In the fictional world of Westeros, ravens are used as messengers who carry statements of truth.
-Ravencoin is a use case specific blockchain designed to carry statements of truth about who owns what assets.
+RavencoinClassic is a use case specific blockchain designed to carry statements of truth about who owns what assets.